A2C-CBT/test/README.md

 # test
-test repository for poor researcher
+test repository for a poor researcher